BCurrell/ansible-role-first/README.md

 # ansible-role-first

-## Ansible role used for first time run on an endpoint to prepare for future Ansible use
+Ansible role used for first-time setup of an endpoint, in preparation for future Ansible use.

+---

 ### What does this role do?